-TRADITIONAL SQUARE DANCES
+TRADITIONAL SQUARE DANCING

 Traditional square dancing has been an integral component of the Old-Time Music, Ozark Heritage Festival since the first event in 1995.
-Fiddler Bob Holt and caller Edna Mae Davis of Ava introduced this art form that year, and their influence continues to be felt.
+Fiddler Bob Holt and Caller Edna Mae Davis of Ava introduced this art form that year, and their influence continues to be felt.